A few days ago I went to my usual comic shop and I noticed this manga about Stitch featuring Nobunaga.

 --Finally, at a certain point Nobun-Aehm, Yamato starts dancing something quite similar to "Atsumori" to entertain our Stitch!

-If you're curious you could find a few free chapters on the manga over Comic Days, from which the above pictures come from.
+a few free chapters on the manga over Comic Days, from which the above pictures come from.

 The original, online version is quite fun, because some panels are animated!